d2l-ai/d2l-en/chapter_convolutional-modern/resnet.md

 blk(X).shape
 ```

-## Summary
+## Summary and Discussion

-* Nested function classes are desirable.
+Nested function classes are desirable.
 Learning an additional layer in deep neural networks as an identity function (though this is an extreme case) should be made easy.
-* The residual mapping can learn the identity function more easily, such as pushing parameters in the weight layer to zero.
-* We can train an effective deep neural network by having residual blocks.
+The residual mapping can learn the identity function more easily, such as pushing parameters in the weight layer to zero.
+We can train an effective *deep* neural network by having residual blocks.
 Inputs can forward propagate faster through the residual connections across layers.

-* ResNet had a major influence on the design of subsequent deep neural networks, both for convolutional and sequential nature.
+ResNet (and ResNeXt) had a major influence on the design of subsequent deep neural networks, both for convolutional and sequential nature.
 A key advantage of the ResNeXt design
 is that increasing groups
 leads to sparser connections (i.e., lower computational complexity) within the block,